 Previous courses with an emphasis on formulating patient-specific pharmaceutical care plans.
-As an integral member of the healthcare team, the student win participate in medical rounds at a designated affiliate hospital/medical center.
+As an integral member of the healthcare team, the student win participates in medical rounds at a designated affiliate hospital/medical center.
 The student will, after completion of the clerkship, be able to demonstrate proficiency in critical thinking skills through the resolution of drug-related problems encountered during the rotations.
 The students will be able evaluate, criticize and modify patient-specific care plans, review and discuss treatment, modalities, and provide monitoring parameters for therapeutic regimens and/or various disease states.
 Students will have ample opportunity to develop and demonstrate adequate communication skills and perform patient counselling.

-BPH 4919 Advanced Molecular
+BPH 4919 Advanced Molecular Immunology

-Immunology and Immuno-pathology (3)
+and Immuno-pathology (3)

-This course is designed to provide a thorough understanding of the following: 1. humoral and cellular immune processes that guard against pathogens and other exogenous agents, 2. the molecular basis of the production of a repertoire of antibodies and T-cell receptors against all possible antigens by the B- and T-cells respectively by rearrangement of the respective genes, 3. hierarchy in the expression of the immunoglobulin genes, immunoglobulin isotype succession, membrane-bound and secretory antibodies, 4. major histocompatibility determinants etc., 5. immune-mediated disorders including autoimmune disorders stemming from the four types of hyperimmune processes, transplantation immunology, 6. cancer of the immune system, acquired and inborn immunodeficiency disorders, 7. immunization strategies, 8. immunology based approach to therapeutics, 9. immuno-techniques used for clinical and diagnostic purposes, and 10. recent trends in the pharmacological application of genomics.
+This course is designed to provide a thorough understanding of the following: 1. humoral and cellular immune processes that guard against pathogens and other exogenous agents, 2. the molecular basis of the production of a repertoire of antibodies and T-cell receptors against all possible antigens by the B- and T-cells respectively by rearrangement of the respective genes, 3. hierarchy in the expression of the immunoglobulin genes, immunoglobulin isotype succession, membrane-bound and secretory antibodies, 4. major histocompatibility determinants etc., 5. immune-mediated disorders including autoimmune disorders stemming from the four types of hyperimmune processes, transplantation immunology, 6. cancer of the immunology based approach to therapeutics, 9. immuno-techniques used for clinical and diagnostic purposes, and 10. recent trends in the pharmacological application of genomics.